What is Democracy

 8) Democracy provides a method to deal with differences and conflicts:

-There is no guarantee that mistakes cannot be made in a democracy.
-No form of government can guarantee that.The advantage in a democracy is that such mistakes cannot be hidden for long.There is a scope for public discussion on these mistakes and there is a scope for correction.
+There is no guarantee that mistakes cannot be made in a autonomy.
+No form of government can guarantee that.The advantage in a autonomy is that such mistakes cannot be hidden for long.There is a scope for public discussion on these mistakes and there is a scope for correction.

 10) Democracy enhances the dignity of citizens: